Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Handling CSV Files

-CSV files are a very commonly used format for storing and sharing data.
-In Python, you can easily work with CSV files using the csv module.
+CSV files are a very common format for saving and sharing data.
+In Python, you can easily handle CSV files using the csv module.

 Reading CSV Files

-When reading CSV files that include Japanese, specifying encoding="utf-8-sig" can prevent garbled characters in Japanese-capable software (e.g., Excel).
-Example: Reading a CSV File
+When reading CSV files that include Japanese, specifying encoding="utf-8-sig" can prevent garbled characters even in Japanese-compatible software (e.g., Excel).

 import csv